Fay Sampson’s Family History

-The earliest record of Oliver so far found is the baptism of his son in Rose Ash in 1639.
+The earliest record of Oliver so far found is the baptism of his son in the North Devon village of Rose Ash in 1639.
 That would suggest a birthdate soon after 1600.
 The Rose Ash registers go back to 1591, so it is likely that if Oliver had been born there, his baptism would be recorded.
 There are no Bruers in the registers before 1639 and Oliver’s household seems to be the only one of that name.
 Neither his baptism nor his marriage have been found in the surrounding parishes.

 GRACE.
 There is no record yet of Oliver’s marriage.
 It appears not to have taken place in Rose Ash.
 We learn his wife’s name only at her burial.

 Our first definite information about the couple shows them already married and living in Rose Ash.
 Rose Ash is a village 6 miles south-east of South Molton, off the road to Tiverton.
 Its romantic name is a corruption of the original ‘Ralph Esse’.
 Under Henry III in the 13th century the manor was granted to Ralph de Esse.

 The village stands 800ft above sea level, on a prehistoric ridgeway, with extensive views to Exmoor and Dartmoor.
 The hill country here was another large moor and was only now being taken over as farmland to any considerable extent.

 Under the Tudors, Devon’s wool trade had made it one of the most prosperous counties in the country.
 In the 17th century this was just starting to decline.
 Estates were getting bigger, depriving smaller farmers of grazing land.
 The gap between rich and poor was widening.
 The lower classes suffered from both unemployment and underemployment.
 It may have been this new opportunity for farming, building or trade which brought Oliver to Rose Ash.